yahoo/FEL/README.md

 #### Fiddling with word embeddings

-Trains and quantizes word2vec vectors for uni/bigrams and entities.
-An entity is anything that has 1) an identifier 2) a sequence of words describing it - a document, sentence could match this definition.
+This package also provides code to quantize word2vec vectors for uni/bigrams and generate vectors for entities.
+An entity is anything that has both an identifier and a sequence of words describing it - a document, sentence could match this definition.

-JAVA VERSION

 --word vectors
 First, compute word embeddings using whatever software you prefer, and output the word vectors in word2vec C format.